asarkar/build-time-tracker/README.md

     sortBy = Sort.ASC, Sort.DESC, or Sort.NONE, default is NONE
     output = Output.CONSOLE or Output.CSV, default is CONSOLE
     maxWidth = 120, default is 80
-    minTaskDuration = Duration.ofSeconds(1), don't show tasks that take less than a second to execute showBars = false or true, default is true reportsDir = only relevant if output = CSV, default $buildDir/reports/buildTimeTracker }
+    minTaskDuration = Duration.ofSeconds(1), don't show tasks that take less than a second showBars = false or true, default is true reportsDir = only relevant if output = CSV, default $buildDir/reports/buildTimeTracker }